pnnl/HCDfCBD/README.md

 Dependencies are maintained using [uv](https://docs.astral.sh/uv/) in `pyproject.toml`, `uv.lock` and `requirements.txt`.

 ### Using uv (recommended)
-Install dependencies using uv, which provides faster package resolution and installation:
+Install dependencies using uv, which provides faster package resolution and installation.

 ```bash
 # Install uv if you haven't already